aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 2. Follow Chrome instructions located just above (step 6: pick `manifest.json` instead of the folder).

 #### Other Chromium browsers (Opera/Vivaldi/Yandex/Brave)
-1. Download the extension as a .crx file from the [releases page](https://github.com/magnolia1234-new/bypass-paywalls-chrome-clean/releases).
+1. Download the extension as a .crx file from the [download page](https://bitbucket.org/magnolia1234/bypass-paywalls-chrome-clean/downloads).
 2. In your browser go to the extensions page.
 3. Enable Developer Mode.
 4. Drag your .crx file anywhere on the page to import it.
 5. If dragging crx does not work, try Chrome procedure (above).

 #### Firefox
-Visit the [Firefox repository](https://github.com/magnolia1234-new/bypass-paywalls-firefox-clean) of Bypass Paywall Clean.
+Visit the [Firefox repository](https://bitbucket.org/magnolia1234/bypass-paywalls-firefox-clean) of Bypass Paywall Clean.

 **Notes**
 * This extension works best alongside the adblocker [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en).